Updated: September 24, 2020 3:35:55 pm

 S Sreesanth gave 44 runs in 4 overs in the finals of the tournament but held on to the crucial catch of Misbah-ul-Haq in the final over at short fine leg.
 The Kerala fast bowler took six wickets in seven games in the tournament.
 He was also a part of India’s World Cup 2011-winning squad.

 However, the former Rajasthan Royals bowler’s career took a major hit after he was accused of being involved in the 2013 IPL spot-fixing scandal.
-On August 20, Sreesanth’s ban was reduced to seven years, and will end in 2020.
+On August 20, Sreesanth’s ban was reduced to seven years, and ended in 2020.
 The 36-year-old has not retired from international cricket yet.

 Robin Uthappa could contribute with only eight runs in the final of the 2007 tournament, but scored 113 runs in six innings, including a half-century against Pakistan in the group stage.
 The 33-year-old is currently captaining the Kerala state team in the ongoing Vijay Hazare Trophy.
 The right-handed batsman is also a part of KKR squad.